Sarah Ferguson: Debt problems

-In the mid-1990s, Sarah reportedly had a £4.2 million deficit in her bank account which she paid off by going on "a four-year earning spree" in the United States.
+In the mid-1990s, Ferguson reportedly had a £4.2 million deficit in her bank account which she paid off by going on "a four-year earning spree" in the United States.

-In 2006, Sarah used the money she had earned from her career as a film producer and writer to found Hartmoor LLC in the US.
+In 2006, Ferguson used the money she had earned from her career as a film producer and writer to found Hartmoor LLC in the US.
 A lifestyle company, it was set to help with her "career in publishing, media and public speaking".
-The company collapsed in 2009, leaving Sarah with a debt of £630,000.
+The company collapsed in 2009, leaving Ferguson with a debt of £630,000.
 Later in the same year, it was revealed that she was in a financial dispute with three firms and in September she was summoned "to court in the UK for unpaid bills".
-It was reported in August 2010 that Sarah might declare voluntary bankruptcy with debts of £5 million, though other sources had suggested she owed about £2 million.
+It was reported in August 2010 that Ferguson might declare voluntary bankruptcy with debts of £5 million, though other sources had suggested she owed about £2 million.

-In March 2011, it was reported that Jeffrey Epstein had helped Sarah avoid bankruptcy by paying off some of her debts.
-The payments were reportedly made after intervention from the Duke of York.
-She later admitted getting money from Epstein and called it a "gigantic error".
-In the summer of 2011, Finding Sarah aired on the OWN network.
-One episode of the U.S.-filmed reality series depicted Sarah meeting with Suze Orman, the internationally known financial advisor, receiving from Orman a strict lecture and practical advice on how to resolve her financial issues.
+Ferguson became closely involved with entrepreneur Manuel Fernandez around 2015, publicly appearing with him and investing in his tech start-up vVoosh in 2016, while also joining the board of its affiliated charity.
+Despite her support, vVoosh filed for administration after failing to launch its app, Fernandez allegedly withdrew large sums and left the country, and the charity never conducted any work and was shut down.
+Ferguson's involvement included a £36,000 loan from her company Gate Ventures and about 1% ownership via La Luna Investments, one of several struggling or dormant companies she controlled, including Coat Company Productions and Ginger & Moss, the latter of which faced significant debts.